A confidential space to explore the thoughts, feelings and challenges in your life

 I always prefer to work face-to-face, accepting new clients who can initially come in person.
 I can also accommodate online sessions.

 Sessions are weekly and at the same time each week.
-At the moment I have availability on Wednesday and Thursday mornings, and Friday afternoons.
+At the moment I have availability on Tuesday and Thursday mornings.
 There may be some flexibility around other times, if these are not manageable.

 I work primarily from the Stokes Croft Practice Rooms at 34 Upper York Street, Stokes Croft, Bristol, BS2 8QF.
 Please see the map on the Contact Page for the location.
 I can also accommodate sessions at The Practice Rooms in Cotham: 39 Cotham Hill, Bristol, BS6 6JY.